 Let’s clarify the differences using a comparison and an easy analogy to remember the differences.
 We’ll also clue you in on several secrets about Gmail that you deserve to know.

-Confused businesswoman with a laptop, wondering if she can use gmail instead of email.
+Confused businesswoman with a laptop, wondering if she can use Gmail instead of email.

 Quick Comparison